IsisCB/IsisCB-Carpentry/zoteroCollectingCitations.md

 ### The online dataset is composed of three main types of records

 1. Citations, bibliographic entries that have been classified and indexed.
-These include
+These include but are not limited to:
-    1. Books
+    1. Books and chapters
-    2. Chapters
-    3. Articles
-    4. Book reviews
-    5. Essay reviews
+    2. Articles, essay reviews, and book reviews
-    6. Theses (Dissertations)
+    3. Theses (Dissertations)
-    7. Web objects (websites)
+    4. Web objects (websites, online exhibitions, et al)
-    8. Multimedia objects (Podcasts)
+    5. Multimedia objects (Podcasts, documentaries et al)
 3. Authorities, identity records for the subject and category tags as well as all authors and contributors, publishers, journals, and thesis granting institutions
 4. Relationships, records that link citations and authorities to each other creating a semantic web that powers the search and facet features